Yashi-Singh-9/Pricing-Component-with-Toggle/README.md

-# Frontend Mentor - Pricing Component with Toggle solution
+# Frontend Mentor - Pricing Component with Toggle Solution

 This is a solution to the [Pricing component with toggle challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.